patrickbwarren/transam-triton/EMULATOR.md

  - `-m` sets the top of memory, for example `-m 0x4000`; the default is `0x2000`
  - `-t` specifies a tape binary, for example `-t TAPE`
  - `-u` installs one or two user ROM(s);
- - `-z` specifies a file to write the EPROM to, with function key F8
+ - `-z` EPROM programmer: specifies the file to write the EPROM to with function key F8

 To install two user ROMS using the `-u` option, separate the filenames by a comma with no spaces, for example `-u ROM1,ROM2`.
-ROMs are always installed at `0x400` first followed by `0x800`.
-To override this one could make a blank ROM filled with `0xff` bytes using the EPROM programmer.
-Alternatively one can use the following unix (linux) command which generates 1024 zero bytes from `/dev/zero` and pipes them through `sed` to change them to `0xff` bytes:
+ROMs are always installed at `0400` first followed by `0800`.
+To override this one could make a blank ROM filled with `FF` bytes using the EPROM programmer.
+Alternatively one can use the following unix (linux) command which generates 1024 zero bytes from `/dev/zero` and pipes them through `sed` to change them to `FF` bytes:
 ```
 dd if=/dev/zero bs=1024 count=1 | sed 's/\x00/\xff/g' > binfile
 ```